zowe/docs-site/docs/user-guide/configure-uss.md

 <!-- omit in toc -->
-# UNIX System Services considerations for Zowe
+# Address USS Requirements

-The Zowe z/OS component runtime requires USS to be configured.
+The Zowe z/OS component runtime requires UNIX System Services (USS) to be configured.
 As shown in the [Zowe architecture](../getting-started/zowe-architecture.md), a number of servers run under UNIX System Services (USS) on z/OS.
 Review this topic for knowledge and considerations about USS when you install and configure Zowe.

 - [What is USS?](#what-is-uss)
 - [Setting up USS for the first time](#setting-up-uss-for-the-first-time)